The Fascinating Physics Behind Interstellar Travel

 Matter-Energy Conversion

-The process of converting matter into pure energy, as described by Einstein’s equation E = mc².
+The process of converting matter into pure energy, as expressed by Einstein’s equation E = mc².

 Negative Energy

-A hypothetical form of energy with properties opposite to normal energy, required for warp drives and wormholes.
+A hypothetical form of energy with properties opposite to normal energy, thought necessary for warp drives and wormholes.

 Newton’s Second Law